 De Brakke Grond

 …was our next stop.
 It’s heaven for tech geeks and we both had fun with all the toys.
-I eventually ended up staying for a while with the small UNO Synth, grabbing attention of one brand rep. Thanks Mark, you did well and my wife possibly hates you for making me buy yet another machine 😀
+I eventually ended up staying for a while with the small UNO Synth, grabbing the attention of one brand rep. Thanks, Mark, you did well.
+I already ordered.

 Today was Katia’s day.
 She’s a big big San Holo fan, so we couldn’t miss his keynote about getting from bedroom to big room.
 Both Sander and Nathan Duvall were giving a lot of funny but true lifehacks for producers.
 Most notably “listen to a lot of bad music”.
 So, I decided to go to San Holo’s show later tonight, but not just yet.